pearsonben/JavaCalculator/README.md

 # JavaCalculator
-Simple java GUI calculator using Gridbaglayouts
+Simple java Swing Calculator.

-Run the main class 'calculatorProgram' from the src folder
+Open the project file and then run the 'calculatorProgram.java' class.